Analysis | Why the World Worries About Russia’s Natural Gas Pipeline

 5. What do the sanctions mean for the project?

+In June, Gazprom reiterated its plan to start gas shipments via Nord Stream 2 in late 2020 or early 2021.
+However, tighter U.S. sanctions could put that timetable in doubt.
 Work at the Nord Stream 2 offshore site halted in late 2019 and neither the pipeline operator, Nord Stream 2 AG, nor its parent company Gazprom have announced a new construction plan.
-However, earlier this year Russia sent a pipelaying vessel, Akademik Cherskiy, on a three-month journey from the east Pacific coast to Germany’s Baltic port of Mukran where Nord Stream 2 stores its pipes.
-In August, Damark’s permission to use pipelaying vessels with anchors for construction of the link came into force, expanding Gazprom’s options for completion.
+In August, Denmark’s permission to use pipelaying vessels with anchors for construction of the link came into force, expanding Gazprom’s options for completion.
 Pressure testing, cleaning, and filling the link with buffer gas may take six to seven weeks after the link construction is completed, based on the schedule for building the original Nord Stream.
-In June, Gazprom reiterated its plan to start gas shipments via Nord Stream 2 in late 2020 or early 2021.
-However, tighter U.S. sanctions could put that timetable in doubt.

 6. Is Europe really captive to Russian gas?